Yemeni Armed Forces: Defense budget

 Yemen's defense spending was historically one of the government's three largest expenditures.
 The defense budget increased from US$540 million in 2001 to an estimated US$2 billion–US$2.1 billion in 2006, to which it was probably $3.5 billion by 2012.
 According to the U.S. government, the 2006 budget represents about 6 percent of gross domestic product.

 Paramilitary forces

 In 2009, Yemen's paramilitary force had about 71,000 troops.
 Approximately 50,000 constituted the Central Security Organization of the Ministry of Interior; they are equipped with a range of infantry weapons and armored personnel carriers.

 20,000 were forces of armed tribal levies.

 Yemen was building a small coast guard under the Ministry of Interior, training naval military technicians for posts in Aden and Mukalla.

 Army

 2015 order of battle

-According to Critical Threats, the order of battle for the Yemeni Land Forces as of February 2015 was as followed:
+According to Critical Threats, the order of battle for the Yemeni Land Forces as of February 2015 was: